CentOS/container-index/README.md

 1. Commit your changes and send a pull request to https://github.com/CentOS/container-index and wait for a maintainer to accept it.

 **Notes**

  - Even if CI has passed your pull request, please go through the CI build logs for warnings against your changes.
 Unless there is an explicit and appropriate reason why they should be ignored, the maintainers wont ignore them.
+ - Preferably, add comments to the index to give more information,
+   such as if you want to group containers together, based on function
+   For example : If you have 3 mariadb containers under centos
+   namespace,    Then group them together with something like

+          # My MariaDB Containers
+          Your entries here
+          # My MariaDB Containers ends

-Once the PR is merged, and the pipeline has picked up your artifacts, your container will be built, tested and delivered to registry.centos.org.
+ - Once the PR is merged, and the pipeline has picked up your artifacts, your container will be built, tested and delivered to registry.centos.org.
 You should receive a mail indicating the status of the build(s) once completed.

 # How it works?